 A cosigner is a person who agrees to pay a borrower’s debt if he or she defaults on the loan.

 Some of our refinance partners allow you to defer payments in times of economic hardship, including the loss of a job.
-Your payments can be deferred up to 3 months at a time, providing you with flexibility similar to the benefits offered through Federal loans.
 Each refinance company may have its own set of policies so please inquire with the refinance company when applying.